One dead in Columbia City house fire

 "This is the first fire fatality in decades for the City of Columbia City," Daniel said.

-The State Fire Marshall’s Office is investigating the cause of the fire.
+The State Fire Marshall's Office is investigating the cause of the fire.
 The Whitley County Coroner will release the name of the deceased following an autopsy.

-Daniel said the deceased’s family has been notified and was on the scene earlier in the day receiving assistance from the American Red Cross, also on scene.
+Daniel said the deceased's family has been notified and was on the scene earlier in the day receiving assistance from the American Red Cross, also on scene.

 Category: